thejunghare/Golang/Golang-Tutorials/channels/README.md

 ## Closing a Channel

 You can aslo close a channel with help of close() function.

 ```
 close(Mychannel)
 ```

 ## Length of Channel

 ```
 len(Mychannel)
 ```

 ## Capacity of Channel

 ```
 cap(Mychannel)
 ```

+## Deadlock

+One important factor to consider while using channels is deadlock.
+If a Goroutine is sending data on a channel, then it is expected that some other Goroutine should be receiving the data.
+If this does not happen, then the program will panic at runtime with Deadlock.